 Foundation of Existence implies that electrons are eternal: they are neither created nor destroyed, as energy is not viewed as an entity that can be transformed into matter.
 Einstein's so-called Matter-Energy Equation is viewed here as a deep misunderstanding of how electrons interact.
 He assumed that an excited electron exchanged some energy to a hypothetical intermediary (the EM field or photon), which carried this energy and momentum to another electron, where the process was reversed.
 The assumption that the EM interaction occurs as the generation of a photon, the propagation of this photon and the absorption of the photon by a remote electron is a complex and unnecessary scheme that was invented to preserve Maxwell's erroneous æther field theory.
 It is much simpler to imagine eternal electrons, which interact remotely.
 The medieval philosopher, William of Occam suggested hundreds of years ago that philosophers should keep their theories as simple as possible by minimizing the number of entity types they invent; Newton agreed with this advice.
-The apparent disappearance of an electron with its so-called anti-particle (the positron) will be revisited in a later paper on neutrinos.
-In order to qualify as eternal, then every electron must exist at two distinct times.
+The apparent disappearance of an electron must exist at two distinct times.
 Therefore, if a particular electron (j) exists at a time t_1 at a location x_1 (relative to an arbitrary reference frame) then this same electron must exist at the same or another location x_2 at a different time t_2 , where $t_2 = t_1 \pm \eta \tau$, where η is an arbitrary finite integer and τ is the universal electron cycle time (chronon).
-This requires the introduction of the universal existence operator \exists (at X[t]) with its two eigenvalues $\{1 \sim \text{exist}$ there and $0 \sim \text{not}$ there).
+This requires the introduction of the universal existence operator \exists (at X[t]) with its two eigenvalues $\{1 \sim$ exist there and $0 \sim$ not there}.